OpenIndiana/oi-docs/docs/handbook/community/squeak.md

          version: None -> 4 (system default)
 ```

-The OpenIndiana mediator squeak selects which version of Squeak to use: squeak-4 or squeak-5.
+The OpenIndiana mediator squeak selects which version of Squeak to use: squeak or one of the stack-spur or cog-spur.

 There is a utility included to start using Squeak :